 The Hults Bruk Bjork is still a nice tool if all you have to do is split seasoned wood, including wood that’s been dried by a reseller and delivered to your house.
 It has a nice hickory handle and the head holds an edge well.
 I use the Bjork at home to chop kindling from seasoned wood and it works fine for that.
 But it’s not the right splitting axe for green wood, fresh from the tree.

-Disclosure: Hults Bruk gave the author a sample axe for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Hults Bruk gave the author a sample axe for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.